 It’s also important to note that the U.S. Food and Drug Administration doesn’t monitor the quality of supplements like they do for drugs.
 Talk to your doctor before trying any supplements.

 Moringa is a tropical plant that has a variety of nutritional and medicinal benefits.
 Almost all parts of the plant contain vitamins, minerals, antioxidants, and antibacterial agents.
-A 2014 study found that Moringa bark reduced fevers in rabbits.
+A found that Moringa bark reduced fevers in rabbits.

 More research is necessary to determine whether this plant can reduce fevers in humans.

 Don’t use Moringa if you:

 - take medications that are substrates of cytochrome P450, such as lovastatin (Altoprev), fexofenadine (Allegra), or ketoconazole (Nizoral)